tjiangHIT/rMETL/README.md

 ---
 ### Introduction
 Mobile element insertion (MEI) is a major category of structure variations (SVs).
-The rapid development of long read sequencing provides the opportunity to sensitively discover MEIs.
-However, the signals of MEIs implied by noisy long reads are highly complex, due to the repetitiveness of mobile elements as well as the serious sequencing errors.
-Herein, we propose Realignment-based Mobile Element insertion detection Tool for Long read (rMETL). rMETL takes advantage of its novel chimeric read re-alignment approach to well handle complex MEI signals.
-Benchmarking results on simulated and real datasets demonstrated that rMETL has the ability to more sensitivity discover MEIs as well as prevent false positives.
-It is suited to produce high quality MEI callsets in many genomics studies.
+The rapid development of long read sequencing technologies provides the opportunity to detect MEIs sensitively.
+However, the signals of MEI implied by noisy long reads are highly complex due to the repetitiveness of mobile elements as well as the high sequencing error rates.
+Herein, we propose the Realignmentbased Mobile Element insertion detection Tool for Long read (rMETL).
+Benchmarking results of simulated and real datasets demonstrate that rMETL enables to handle the complex signals to discover MEIs sensitively.
+It is suited to produce high-quality MEI callsets in many genomics studies.

 ---
 ### Simulated datasets